-Chromeo is a Canada based, Electro Funk band that uses a chatbot with TONS of personality to connect with their raving fans.
+Chromeo is a Canada-based Electro Funk band that uses a chatbot with TONS of personality to connect with their raving fans.
 They make talking to a bot feel like the absolute opposite of robotics.

 Chromeo sends song recommendations to their fans via their Messenger Chatbot.
 It pushes out suggestions and essentially markets its own music while making it a fascinating experience.

 Fandango knows that a lot of their users don’t want to take the effort to switch apps just to access a bit of content.
-Sure they could just wait for users to download the app, navigate to the movie that they’re interested in and then read the review or watch the trailer.
+Sure they could just wait for users to download the app, navigate to the movie that they’re interested in, and then read the review or watch the trailer.
 But that’s more effort than a lot of the users want to make.

 That’s why they came up with a Facebook Messenger Chatbot from which users can watch trailers and even find local showtimes.

-How to build a Facebook Messenger Chatbot in 10 minutes
+Build a Facebook Chatbot in 10 minutes

 Did you know that chatbots have single-handedly contributed to an increase in profits by 25%?

-Also, 43% of the millennials leverage social channels to engage in customer support today.
+Also, 43% of millennials leverage social channels to engage in customer support today.
 Chatbots at social platforms allow businesses to automate conversations with people who click on your Facebook Messenger to start a discussion.
 Through this, people can easily get in touch with your business.

 Well, that sounds worthwhile, and you know what?
 Anyone can build this bot!
-Using bot building tools such as Engati, all you need to be is S-M-A-R-T. There is no coding required at all!
+Using bot-building tools such as Engati, all you need to be is S-M-A-R-T. There is no coding required at all!
 Convenient, isn’t it?

 So, to create a Facebook Messenger chatbot, follow these simple steps:

-Zuckerberg clearly created a winner when he launched Facebook Messenger Chatbots.
+Zuckerberg clearly created a winner when he launched Facebook Chatbots.
 Missing out on these would be a mistake that you would definitely not want to make.

 We can make it even easier for you to make and deploy a chatbot on Facebook Messenger.
 With Engati, you can build and create a chatbot without having to know anything about coding.
 But we don’t just stop there.
 We let you deploy your bots on a variety of platforms like WhatsApp, Twitter, and even your own website.